 Extractive industries and developing tourism increasingly coexist with traditional resource-dependent communities.
 Likewise, boreal-Arctic transition regions are under rapid change from the cessation of traditional farming, outfield grazing, and firewood harvest, leading to ecosystem responses similar to those from climate change impacts.
 In the face of these multiple challenges, a close collaboration between research, management and multiple stakeholder groups, often involving a diversity of indigenous and western cultures, is required to conserve biodiversity and guaranty the livelihood of arctic peoples.

 Ocean (coastal and open) – incorporating physical changes, ocean acidification, and ecological impacts

-We also welcome discussion on needs for future monitoring systems, satellite remote sensing products and coupled numerical modelling tools.
+We also welcome discussion on needs for future monitoring systems, satellite remote sensing products and coupled numerical modeling tools.

 The Future – covering social aspects and including mitigation, adaptation, exploration, and management

-A major challenge is to find solutions that direct the Arctic transformation into a sustainable and climate-friendly path that maintain healthy ecosystems and allow local communities and indigenous people to prosper.
-To succeed, we need to know where and how fast the drivers are changing, we need to build realistic future scenarios, and we need knowledge on the cumulative impacts on socio-ecological systems.
+A major challenge is to find solutions that direct the Arctic transformation into a sustainable and climate-friendly path that maintains healthy ecosystems and allows local communities and indigenous people to prosper.
+To succeed, we need to know where and how fast the drivers are changing, we need to build realistic future scenarios, and we need knowledge of the cumulative impacts on socio-ecological systems.
 We need to build local capacity for adaptation and mitigation, and we need to find solutions for transformative and inclusive governance that build on local traditions and knowledge.